vamsee47/NewYork_Airbnb_Data/README.md

 - https://www.kaggle.com/dgomonov/new-york-city-airbnb-open-data

 ## The Challenge
 What makes it a big data problem?
+- Volume: There is 2MB of data in this dataset and 48,900 records.
+11 years of data is available in this source.
+- Variety: This dataset is structured and it is in excel format.
+- Velocity: Data is updated whenever a new member is registered.
+- Veracity: Data is very clear.
+There are no unnecessary columns.
+- Value: This data file includes all needed information to find out more about hosts, geographical availability, necessary metrics to make predictions and draw conclusions.